heavyind/vue-bi18n/README.md

 ## What it is

-Dead-simple internationalization for Vue projects targeting a small language set.
+Dead-simple internationalization for Vue applications.
+Yes, bi18n is a pun on *bilingual internationalization*.
+The plugin handles any number of languages, but practically speaking, the intended use case is for sites supporting at most two or three languages.

 ## Installation